sgjustino/Reddit-Scraping-Sentiment-Analysis/README.md

 * Word Frequency Chart: The NLTK's frequency distribution is used to visualize the most common terms in the posts based on word frequency.

-* Word Cloud: A word cloud is generated with Matplotlib based on word frequency.
+* Word Cloud: A word cloud is generated with WordCloud library (ignore Web Architecture above) based on word frequency.

 /redditapp/analysis.py